 6 Reusing Parts of Your Old Theme (Optional)

-A lot of Mendix projects have a custom theme.
-If this is the case for your project, your old theme can be found in the Project Explorer folder named theme_old.
+Several Mendix apps have a custom theme.
+If this is the case for your app, your old theme can be found in the app Explorer folder named theme_old.
 The Atlas UI framework is similar to the Mendix UI Framework, so it is possible to reuse parts of your custom variables file.